 The appealing nature of a wood burning fire cannot be ignore.
 Not just a feature to be marvelled at in period properties, the right fireplace can be a focal point in even the most contemporary of homes.
 As a fireplace is a functional feature that involves open flames, there are certain building regulations that need to be adhered to when installing a fireplace or stove – especially if one doesn’t currently exist in your home.
 Our Fireplace Installation manual has more information about this.

 Providing you adhere to all safety requirements, it simply becomes a question of deciding on the right design of wood burning fire to suit your home.
 The key questions to consider are:

 Will your fireplace be the main centrepiece in the room or secondary feature?

 Do you want to integrate the fireplace into the overall design scheme of your home or introduce a different aesthetic?

 What is the main use of the room where the fireplace will be?
 Is it a cosy nook where you come to relax or an expansive space where everyone gathers together?

-For more advice and design inspiration, read our article about what style of fireplace will suit your home.
+For more advice and design inspiration, check out what style of fireplace will suit your home.
 Our experienced sales team can also offer tailored advice to help you find the right wood burning fire.
 Get in touch by phoning 020 7627 1410 or email us at firstname.lastname@example.org.
 For more updates follow us on Facebook, Twitter, Instagram or Pinterest.